 Family members of EU nationals who have exercised their right to move to and live in Ireland.
 They do not need an employment permit or business permission to work.

 No. Certain groups of people do not need to register.
 For example, children under 16 who are non-EEA dependants of EU nationals and seafarers whose ship remains at port in the State and who do not land in the State for discharge.
-Non-EEA family members who are applying for residence under the European Communities (Free Movement of Persons) Regulations 2006 and 2008 still need to register and get a Immigration Certificate of Registration.
+Non-EEA family members who are applying for residence under the European Communities (Free Movement of Persons) Regulations 2015 still need to register and get a Immigration Certificate of Registration.

 In order to register, you should go to your local immigration registration

 office and ask for the registration officer as soon as possible following your